curra-web3/docs/src/obsidian/security/protocol.md

 Rules are smart contracts deployed by Curra Protocol users to ensure that users' assets can only be forwarded to certain addresses and make the protocol the first-ever payment processing tool that doesn't require direct access to your assets for processing.
 These rules are executed every time assets are going to be forwarded by the coordinator.

-As mentioned before users can deploy their own rules contracts, those contracts are required to extend <a href="https://github.com/curra-web3/contracts/blob/main/src/RuleBase.sol" target="_blank">RuleBase.sol</a> interface, let's take a look at it:
+As mentioned before users can deploy their own rules contracts, those contracts are required to extend RuleBase.sol interface, let's take a look at it:
 ```
 abstract contract RuleBase {
     function _exec(address forwarder, uint256 value, address dest) internal view virtual returns (address, uint256);